 This week David and I celebrate something pretty major in our lives: our tenth wedding anniversary.
 In July 2011 we got married; in July 2013 we bought this farmhouse.
-We’ve been slowly and surely renovating this place together for 8 of our 10 years together and we’ve often been asked about what it’s like to live through it, so I thought I would share some of our key tips for making a marriage work while living in a constant state of projects and renovation.
+We’ve been slowly and surely renovating this place together for 8 of our 10 years together and we’ve often been asked about what it’s like to live through it, so I thought I would share some of our Top 10 Marriage Tips for Surviving a Renovation.

 1. Learn about each others’ personality types.